jesuscc1993/gbf-bookmarker/readme.md

 Chrome's extension store is not free to publish to, so the extension requires to be installed manually.
 You can follow [these instructions](https://stackoverflow.com/questions/21581645/install-google-chrome-extension-from-script/21588748#21588748) in order todo so (you will need to download and decompress the extension first).

 ![Download](readme_assets/download.png)

+## Update

+1. Download the updated files.
+2. Extract them in the location of your current version of the extension and override them.
+3. Load the updated extension from the "Load unpacked" button [instructions](https://stackoverflow.com/questions/21581645/install-google-chrome-extension-from-script/21588748#21588748).